makeuseofcode/Csharp-maths-functions/README.md

 # Csharp-maths-functions
-This is a console app with a list of a few Maths functions.
+This includes examples of how to use certain C# Maths functions.

 These functions include:
 * Math.Max()